 What causes inflation?

-Economists like to categorize the typical inflation causes into two categories: demand-pull and cost-push inflation.
+Economists like to categorize typical inflation causes into two categories: demand-pull and cost-push inflation.
 They sound wonky, but they reflect experiences that many Americans are familiar with.

 Though it may manifest through other economic mechanisms, a rise in the money supply is the primary cause of inflation.
 The monetary authorities can boost a nation’s money supply by: